PranavKumar9529desai/GymNavigator-frontend/app/healthprofileform/calculate-health-data/README.md

-# Health Data Calculation Functions
+s# Health Data Calculation Functions

 This directory contains functions for calculating various health-related metrics based on the user's health profile data.
 These calculations are based on formulas documented in `diet-formulas.md`.